svinniks/pl-json-store/README.md

 END;
 ```

-Here is another example, which creates an anonymous object with one property in one call:
+Here is another example, which creates an anonymous object with one property:

 ```sql
 DECLARE